 - Perceptual Principles - The perceptual principles deal with the way a user initially perceives the material presented.
 The information needs to be presented in a clear and unambiguous manner so as to avoid confusion by the user. - 1.
-Make the display legible - The most important principle of display design.
-Every display must be legible to allow the user to interact with it successfully. - The correct combination of colors, contrasts, and sounds should be used to ensure that the user gets the necessary information from the display.
+Make the display legible (or audible). - The most important principle of display design.
+Every display must be legible (or audible, if needed) to allow the user to interact with it successfully. - The correct combination of colors, contrasts, and sounds should be used to ensure that the user gets the necessary information from the display.